 Thanks to generous funding from the Association for the Study of Food and Society and our other sponsors, modest support may be available in some cases to partially subsidize travel expenses of some conference participants.
-We will consider all applications and candidates fully, though those travelling from afar will take precedence in the allotment of funds.
+We will consider all applications and candidates fully, although those traveling from afar will take precedence in the allotment of funds.

-As food studies has risen to prominence, scholars have emphasized that we can use food as a lens to examine nearly any topic.
+As food studies has risen to prominence, scholars have emphasized that that food can be used as a lens to examine nearly any topic.
 Yet, it is clear that food studies must grapple with many questions, including questions about the field’s own identity.
 With food studies becoming increasingly institutionalized, how will the discipline continue to evolve?
 What new subjects, methods, or theories will reshape the study of food in coming years?
 What areas of food culture and politics urgently need academic attention?
 And how can the discipline stay relevant when public interest in food inevitably wanes?
 Emerging scholars at the forefront of the discipline offer exciting answers to these questions.

-We seek graduate scholarship that presents original approaches to food studies, applies creative theories and methods to established subjects, and/or interrogates unconsidered topics.
-We welcome papers from the fields of anthropology, history, sociology, cultural studies, american studies, gender studies, economics, art, politics, pedagogy, nutrition, the natural sciences, philosophy, and religion, as well as other disciplines.
-We hope to assemble graduate students from an array of disciplines and a broad geographic expanse.
+This conference seeks graduate scholarship that presents original approaches to food studies, whether applying creative theories and methods to established questions or subjects, or interrogating unconsidered topics in novel ways.
+As food studies is a fundamentally interdisciplinary subject of study, GAFS welcomes papers from the fields of anthropology, history, sociology, English, cultural studies, American studies, gender studies, economics, art, politics, pedagogy, nutrition, the natural sciences, philosophy, religion, and beyond.
+GAFS hopes to assemble graduate students across disciplines and locales.

 Possible topics include (but are not limited to):